microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaServicePrincipal.md

 ProjectWorkManagement dddddddd-3333-4444-5555-eeeeeeeeeeee 33334444-dddd-5555-eeee-6666ffff7777 AzureADMultipleOrgs Application
 ```

-This command gets a service principal by its display name.
+This example gets a service principal by its display name.

 ### Example 6: Retrieve a list of all service principal that have a display name that contains "ProjectWorkManagement"